-Every licensed Agency, every non-resident agency with a Florida license, every Florida Direct Operation, every attorney or law firm who owns a title agency and/or operates under a DFS license, and each insurer should plan to start capturing data January 1, 2014 -- and submit it in 2015.
+Every licensed Agency, every non-resident agency with a Florida license, every Florida Direct Operation, every attorney or law firm who owns a title agency and/or operates under a DFS license, and each insurer is required to capture data each calendar year.
 Unlike taxes, there are no "automatic extensions" for filing late.
 Failure to submit the data timely will result in fines, penalties and even loss of licenses, so this is not something to fool around with.

 The information required is complex and quite detailed.
 We all know someone who throws all their receipts into a shoe box and only starts sorting it on April 14 of each year so they can pay their taxes.
 But, if you apply that approach to the data call, it will cost you a lot more, you'll have to pull and open every single closing file for the past year, and it will be a lot more work.
-We encourage everyone who will be submitting a data call to modify your procedures and systems before the start of 2014 so the required information is captured as you go along.
-Otherwise you could be facing a more formidable burden in 2015.
+We encourage everyone who will be submitting a data call to modify your procedures and systems before the start of each year so the required information is captured as you go along.
+Otherwise you could be facing a more formidable burden during submission time.

 Who Must Submit?

 - Set up an account with OIR - Instruction Tab

 - Each non-resident title agency with a Florida license

 - Direct (or retail) offices of a title insurer located in Florida